Immersion cooling: Forms

-An enclosed chassis require dripless connectors to interface to the individual chassis.
-These chassis are usually based on traditional rack style implementations.
-The dripless connectors usually require a small closed circuit cooling loop with a coolant to protect the flow integrity through relatively small pipes and connectors.
-The closed circuit is facilitated by a CDU or Coolant Distribution Unit, which usually can facilitate multiple racks at once.
+An enclosed chassis is an Immersion solution type with which dielectric liquid is circulated through a sealed server chassis.
+This requires (dripless) connectors to interface to the individual chassis.
+These chassis are typically aimed at traditional rack style placement of systems.
+The connectors usually require a small closed-circuit cooling loop with a coolant to protect the flow integrity through pipes and connectors.
+The closed circuit is facilitated by a Coolant Distribution Unit (CDU), which may facilitate multiple racks at once.

-An open bath refers to the “open” liquid-air interface and thus surface tension between the liquid and the air being a distinctive element.
+An open bath refers to the "open" liquid–air interface and thus surface tension between the liquid and the air is a distinctive element.
 Open bath systems are usually tanks which contain a larger body of dielectric liquid where electronics are immersed into the bath.
-Multiple electronic assemblies are sharing the same liquid.
-This liquid can be based on single- or two-phase technology.
-Regardless of the term, open bath systems can be fully sealed, but are always opened from the top to service IT equipment.
-The coolant tank for open bath immersion systems is either connected to a CDU which circulates the dielectric liquid, or to an integrated heat exchanging device which is part of the tank.
-For a facility interface, CDU's are usually designed for 100 kW or more, whereas an integrated heat exchanging device is usually designed for 10-100 kW cooling capacity.
+Multiple electronic assemblies share the same liquid.
+Regardless of the term, open-bath systems can be fully sealed (especially with 2-phase immersion), but are always opened from the top to service IT equipment.
+The tank for open bath immersion systems is either connected to a CDU which circulates the dielectric liquid, or contains an integrated heat exchanging device which is part of the tank, to facilitate heat rejection to (typically) the Facility Water System (FWS).
+For a facility interface, CDUs are usually designed for 100 kW or more, whereas an integrated heat exchanging device is usually designed for 10-100 kW cooling capacity.

-Hybrid cooling refers to combinations of enclosed and open bath apparatus.
+Hybrid cooling refers to combinations of enclosed and open bath apparatus and the use of cold plate technology in immersion.

+Servicing and maintenance

+Due to the vertical positioning of IT equipment, an essential element for datacentre thermal management tooling and maintenance is a hoisting device for the servers.
+A hoisting system typically involves mechanical lifting of the servers for placement and removal.